samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 ### Level 20: Foe Slayer

-The damage die of your [Hunter’s Mark](/spells/2619166-hunters-mark) is a d10 rather than a d6.
+The damage die of your [Hunter's Mark](/spells/2619166-hunters-mark) is a d10 rather than a d6.

 ## Ranger Spell List

 This section presents the Ranger spell list.
-The spells are organized by spell level and then alphabetized, and each spell’s school of magic is listed.
-In the Special column, *C* means the spell requires Concentration, *R* means it’s a Ritual, and *M* means it requires a specific Material component.
+The spells are organized by spell level and then alphabetized, and each spell's school of magic is listed.
+In the Special column, *C* means the spell requires Concentration, *R* means it's a Ritual, and *M* means it requires a specific Material component.

 ### Level 1 Ranger Spells